mesonbuild/meson/docs/markdown/Build-options.md

 and if it is unset then the values of `choices` will be used as the default.

+As of 0.47.0 -Dopt= and -Dopt=[] both pass an empty list, before this -Dopt= would pass a list with an empty string.

 This type is available since version 0.44.0